 Plaster walls are a bit trickier to work with compared to sheetrock because of a greater potential for damage.
 Plaster tends to chip and crack easily under a careless scraper and requires spackle and sand repair before you can apply new wallpaper or paint.
 Take your time with plaster, and scrape with care.

 Fortunately, you can remove all that old wallpaper when you give yourself sufficient time to do so and utilize the proper tools.
 If you don’t feel like a hearty paper removal session, contact the experts at Fagan Painting LLC.
-We specialize in wallpaper removal the right way for any wall type.
+We specialize in Pittsburgh easy wallpaper removal any wall type.